stevebleazard/ocaml-jsonxt-pre-release/README.md

 * Support for standard and extended JSON tree types:
   * Strict follows a strict interpretation of RFC 8259 with all numbers represented as floats.
-  * Basic extendeds the strict type to include convience types while maintaining RFC compliance.
+  * Basic extends the strict type to include convenience types while maintaining RFC compliance.
 This is compatible with yojson's Basic type
   * Extended adds additional non-standard types including tuples and variants and is not RFC compliant.
 This is compatible with yojson's Safe type